-Blaine traveled widely: New York City, Mexico, Europe, China (4 months with the Archbishop), for example.
+Blaine traveled widely, for example: New York City, Mexico, Europe, China (4 months with the Archbishop).
 The architecture of the Inn reflects the breadth of his life and travels.

-Mrs. Basche imprinted her sense of style on the Inn in 1954 when she selected wall paper for the living room, dining room, Red Room (her daughter Mary’s bedroom, and the guest floor hallway.
+Mrs. Basche imprinted her sense of style on the Inn in 1954 when she selected wallpaper for the living room, dining room, Red Room (her daughter Mary’s bedroom), and the guest floor hallway.
 You can enjoy these beautiful rooms when you visit or stay in the Inn.
-Members of the Frederick Basche family lived in the house until Mary Basche -Sproed and her husband sold the house in 2005 to Von Miller and his wife Gaynelle Nielsen in 2005 Von and Gaynelle retired to Baker City in July 2012.
+Members of the Frederick Basche family lived in the house until Mary Basche -Sproed and her husband sold the house in 2005 to Von Miller and his wife Gaynelle Nielsen in 2005.
+Von and Gaynelle retired to Baker City in July 2012.
 They lived in, loved and restored the home and yard.
-In 2015 Ms. Nielsen renewed her commitment to Baker City and then when she opened the Inn on July 7, 2015.
+In 2015 Ms. Nielsen renewed her commitment to Baker City when she opened the Inn on July 7, 2015.
 It is her great joy to share the home and its history with visitors and guests.

 1884: Blaine R. Hallock is born in Heppner, Oregon.